ExWoW/RecentLootTracker/README.md

     - Number of items to display.
     - Display position and size of the loot window.
     - Enable or disable session mode.
+- Use the `/rlt` command in-game to toggle the permanent display of the loot window.